voxpupuli/agtm/tests.md

 [Classes, Params, APIs](link), [Types and Providers](link), and [Facts](link), we finally introduce testing into our SSH module.
-Normally you would write tests as you go, rather than retrofit them in at the end, and we recommend a BDD development system.
+Normally you would write tests as you go, rather than retrofit them in at the end, but it's very common to inherit a module that has no tests and it's good to know how to start retrofitting them in.

-Having said that, we’re now going to retrofit in `puppet-rspec` unit tests, rspec unit tests for the type/provider, rspec unit tests for the fact, and Beaker acceptance tests to test the full workings of the module.
+We’re now going to retrofit in `puppet-rspec` unit tests, rspec unit tests for the type/provider, rspec unit tests for the fact, and Beaker acceptance tests to test the full workings of the module.

 For examples of all of the testing we’re going to do you can investigate the puppetlabs modules